nus-cs2103/website-base/admin/courseExpectations.md

 As {{ marks_ca }}% of this course is based on CA (see <trigger trigger="click" for="modal:expectations-gradeBreakdown">grade breakdown</trigger>), it can appear to be _heavy_.
 However, **it is not expected that you will spend more time on this course than its <tooltip content="e.g., if this course is core for you, it should not take more time than other core courses at the same level in your program">peer courses</tooltip>**.
 * Note that the **course contains more things than a typical students can do**, in order to provide enough things for even the strongest students to learn as much as they wish to.
 * This means it is ==perfectly OK if you don't have time to learn everything the course offers==.
 Control your workload based on time you spend for the course in a week e.g., 1-1.5 days per week.
-* We have provided a _topic levels_ to guide you when prioritizing which things to do.
+* We have provided a _topic levels_ (explained below) to guide you when prioritizing which things to do.

 <modal large header="Grade breakdown" id="modal:expectations-gradeBreakdown">
   <pic eager src="gradeBreakdown.png" no-validation />